I. Role and Responsibility of the Board of Directors

 Share Ownership Guidelines

-To further align the interests of the Company's Directors and executive officers with shareholders, the Board has established share ownership guidelines that apply to all Non-management Directors and executive officers.
-The Compensation and Personnel Committee of the Board develops, reviews and monitors compliance with the Stock Ownership Guidelines.
+To further align the interests of the Company’s Directors and executive officers with shareholders, the Board has established share ownership guidelines that apply to all Non-management Directors and executive officers.
+The Compensation and Human Capital Committee of the Board develops, reviews and monitors compliance with the Stock Ownership Guidelines.

 Director Orientation and Continuing Education